unloquer/GarajeVirtual/README.md

 	 git clone https://github.com/unloquer/GarajeVirtual.git

-run if you wanna install with anydesk
+run if you wanna install with anydesk and google chorme (google chorme  is nessary )

 	bash scripts/installscript